elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 > You can automate the component management tasks using the [`elyra-metadata install component-catalog` CLI command](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#managing-custom-components-using-the-elyra-cli).

 The component catalog can access component specifications that are stored in the local file system or on remote sources.
-In this tutorial 'local' refers to the file system where JupyterLab/Elyra is running.
-For example, if you've installed Elyra on your laptop, local refers to the laptop's file system.
-If you've installed Elyra in a container image, local refers to the container's file system.
+In this tutorial, 'local' refers to the file system where JupyterLab/Elyra is running.
+For example, if you've installed Elyra on your laptop, 'local' refers to the laptop's file system.
+If you've installed Elyra in a container image, 'local' refers to the container's file system.

 #### Add components from the local file system